Frequently Asked Questions

 Where do I start?

-- Upon approval, you will receive a Certificate of Compliance.
-The certificate is valid for ten years.
+4. After verification, you will receive a Certificate of Compliance.
+The certificate is valid for ten (10) years.

-- Keep this certificate for any future real estate transactions and hand over to new property owner upon sale.
+5. Keep this certificate for any future real estate transactions and provide to the new property owner upon sale.

 What if repairs need to be made?

-Does a Qualified Contractor have to perform the repairs/replacement?
+Does a Qualified Plumbing Contractor have to perform the repairs/replacement?

 Why do I need a Certificate of Compliance?